Noxious Neophyte - Patch #53

 Prismata (204)

-Prismata - Dust target light ally to conjure a spell of each other element.
+Text: Dust target light ally.
+Conjure a spell of each other element.
 Set them to 1 cost.

 Tiny nerf, you can no longer “dust” a Lead unit to get the draw off, mostly tweaked for consistency with how other similar effects work.